 THEMES KEY EVALUATION QUESTIONS (KEQS) Plan design Focuses on whether the governance and actions were appropriately designed to deliver the intended targets (and goals) Was the design of the Plan appropriate to deliver the intended outcomes?
-Plan implementation Focuses on whether the actions of the Plan were delivered as planned and seeks to identify how these approaches have ensured efficient and cost-effective delivery.
-2. To what extent have the Plan actions been delivered as planned?3.
-To what extent was the delivery good value for money?
-Plan impact Focuses on what the Plan has To what extent did the actions lead to the achievement of the targets? achieved to date against the intended targets (and goals).
+Plan implementation • Focuses on whether the actions of the To what extent have the Plan actions been delivered as planned?
+Plan were delivered as planned and seeks to identify how these approaches have ensured efficient and cost-effective delivery.
+3. To what extent was the delivery good value for money?
+Plan impact Focuses on what the Plan has 4.
+To what extent did the actions lead to the achievement of the targets? achieved to date against the intended targets (and goals).
 At the end of the Plan term, the focus is also on the legacy of the program and to what extent the impact of the actions will extend beyond the life of the Plan (long-term outcomes).
-5. What impact will the actions have beyond the life of the Plan?
+5. What impact will the actions have beyond the life of the Plan? the rian (long-term outcomes).